17 Types of Pet Turtles: Best Turtles to Have as Pets

 FoodCommercial food, aquatic snails, crabs, fish, clams, mussels, dried insects, etc.

-Let us introduce you to one of the most beautiful turtles in this world, the Diamondback Terrapins.
-It is now legal to keep these beautiful turtles in your home!
+Let us introduce you to the beautiful Diamondback Terrapins.
+It’s now legal to keep these stunning turtles as pets!

-Their natural habitat is in the Eastern United States, on the Atlantic coasts of Cape Cod, Massachusetts, Florida and Texas.
-They are called diamondback turtles because of their diamond-shaped scutes on their back.
+They live in the Eastern United States, on the Atlantic coasts of Cape Cod, Massachusetts, Florida, and Texas.
+They’re called diamondback turtles because of their diamond-shaped scutes on their back.

 Diamondback terrapins prefer to live in groups.
-So, it would be better if you get more than one diamondback terrapin as a pet.
+It’s better to get more than one terrapin as a pet.

 Size and Appearance

-There are about seven subspecies of Terrapin turtles with different shells and skin colours.
-The diamond-shaped scutes on the carapace are rocky, and the colour of the shell
+There are seven subspecies of terrapin turtles with different shells and skin colors.
+The diamond-shaped scutes on their carapace are rocky.
+Shell colors can be grey, brown, or black.

 Ideal Habitat